Physician Assistant Faculty and Staff

 Erin Gysbers was born and raised in Pennsylvania where she earned her bachelor's degree in Biology from Pennsylvania State University in 2004.
 She went on to earn her master’s degree in Physician Assistant Studies from St. Francis University in 2007.
 Upon graduation, Erin moved to California to participate in the OB/GYN residency for PAs at Arrowhead Regional Medical Center.
 She graduated from the residency in 2008.
 Since that time, Erin has worked in women's health and orthopedics.
 She joined the Loma Linda Physician Assistant program in 2017 as full time faculty and is a Didactic Coordinator.
 Her responsibilities include coordinating and teaching Clinical Medicine, Physical Diagnosis and Primary Care Pediatrics.

 Courtney McConnell received her Bachelor of Science degree in Kinesiology with a concentration in Clinical Exercise Science and Minor in Sociology from California State University, Fullerton in 2009.
 She obtained her Master's degree in Physician Assistant Sciences in 2014 from Loma Linda University and has worked in General Pediatrics since graduation.
 She returned to Loma Linda University in 2015 as full time faculty, were she has worked both didactically and clinically for the Physician Assistant Department.
-Courtney currently serves as the Clinical Director, where her duties include overseeing the clinical phase of the program, coordinating courses and providing lectures in Preventive Medicine, Physical Diagnosis, Clinical Medicine and PA Professional Issues.
+Courtney currently serves as the Clinical Director, where her duties include overseeing the clinical phase of the program and coordinating courses.
+Additionally, she provides lectures in Preventive Medicine, Physical Diagnosis, Clinical Medicine and PA Professional Issues.
 Professor McConnell also facilitates the Inter-Professional Education Workshop during the didactic phase of the program.
 She plans to pursue her doctorate degree in 2018.

 Department Faculty- Anthony Sutton, MSM, PA-C